Staying indoors for most of the day can make us all feel a bit stir-crazy – and if you've got kids, it's even tougher.

 1. Rock Out With A Steel Band

-If you don’t mind a bit of noise, unleash your rockstars on the kitchen pots and crash and bang your way through the afternoon.
+If you don’t mind a bit of noise, unleash your rockstars on the kitchen pots and crash and bang your way through the afternoon – perfect for those rainy days when playing in the garden isn't an option.

 3. Croon With Karaoke

-It's time to pump the tunes!
+It's time to belt out some tunes!
 Don’t have a karaoke machine?
-There are thousands of videos on YouTube that will let your sing-a-long session go without a hitch.
+There are thousands of videos on YouTube that will let you sing-a-long until you're blue in the face.
+Grab the hairbrush…

 4. Go On An Indoor Treasure HuntWhat could be more exciting than finding a hidden prize?
-This game can be as simple as a planting rhyming clues around the house that point to an ultimate treasure, or if you want to go all out, create a themed event that the kids can dress up for.
+This game can be as simple as planting rhyming clues around the house that point to an ultimate treasure – or, if you want to go all out, create a themed event that the kids can dress up for.

 5. Make Your Own Sock Puppets

 Grab an old pair of socks, some glue, bits of ribbon, and odd buttons, then help the kids craft their own unique sock puppets.
 Once they’re happy with their creations, it’s showtime!
-Recline and enjoy a front seat at a very exclusive theatre production.
+Recline and enjoy a front-row seat at a (very exclusive) theatre production.

 6. Play Stylist With Costume Dress Ups

 While every kid loves a superhero or princess costume, don’t worry if you don’t have one.
-Hang onto your out-of-season clothing and high heels you no longer wear because kids love the idea of wearing mum’s heels and dad’s hats when playing dress-up.
+Old dresses, costume jewellery, hats and high heels are perfect for kids to throw on – plus any old lipsticks, of course!

 7. Jump In The Tub For An Indoor Scuba Dive

-Run the bath, throw in the toys and adjust your goggles.
-Practise your breathing; it’s time for an underwater exploration.
+Run the bath, throw in the toys, and adjust your goggles.
+Practice your breathing; it’s time for an underwater exploration.
 Water babies will have almost too much fun playing this game, just make sure you take them out of the tub before they catch a cold!

 8. Build Memories With A Time Capsule

 If you have any jars or unused shoeboxes lying around the house, get your little ones to fill them up with notes, pictures, and objects that they’ll want to remember.
 Let them ‘bury’ it in a secret corner of the house (or garden) and ‘dig it up’ in a couple of years’ time.